-- CUA20220 in Creative Industries

-- CUA30120 in Certificate III in Dance

-- CUA31120 Certificate III Visual Arts
+- CUA20220 Certificate II in Creative Industries - CUA30120 Certificate III in Dance - SHB20121 in Certificate II in Retail Cosmetics - CUA31120 Certificate III in Visual Arts

 VOCATIONAL EDUCATION AND TRAINING (VET)

 Loganlea State High School is a Registered Training Organization (RTO), National Provider Number 30072.
 In the event a training package expires, students will transition to the new package at the earliest possible juncture.